FAQs relating to the Linksnet season and competition.

 As a BIRDIE member you can utilise most of the networking aspects of the platform which is not available to PAR members, plus you can take part in our Network Days, the Bushnell Matchplay Pairs Trophy and compete for a place in the Final and end of season leaderboard prizes, as well as potentially earn one of our season opening goody bags.

 What are the main benefits of upgrading to EAGLE membership?

-As an EAGLE member you get full access to all the networking functionality of the platform, exclusive partner and golf club benefits, 72 hour pre-sale access to all our Network Days, a limited edition Linksnet polo shirt, an exclusive EAGLE member bag tag and a dozen premium Titleist balls of your choice delivered to your doorstep in the Spring, Summer and Autumn (3 dozen in total).
+As an EAGLE member you get full access to all the networking functionality of the platform, exclusive partner and golf club benefits, 72 hour pre-sale access to all our Network Days, a limited edition Linksnet polo shirt, an exclusive EAGLE member bag tag and a dozen premium Titleist balls of your choice delivered to your doorstep for the Spring, Summer and Autumn (3 dozen delivered together).